farofang/Data_Streaming_and_Realtime_Analytics/Week02/part2/README.md

 In this part, we will review the most basics Kafka concepts, and start out by sending and consuming messages.
 This follows on from [Part 1](../part1/README.md).

-## Creating a topic
+## 2.1) Creating a topic

 A **topic** is a category or feed name to which records are published.
 To create a topic we need 4 things:

-    --topic **Name:** A topic is referred by its name.
-It has to be unique within a cluster.
-Valid characters are alphanumerics plus a few symbols (`.`, `_` and `-`).
+- <b> bootstrap.servers </b> : is a comma-separated list of host and port pairs that are the addresses of the Kafka brokers in a "bootstrap" Kafka cluster that a Kafka client connects to initially to bootstrap itself.
+- <b> replication-factor </b> : This specifies how many copies of the data are kept in the cluster.
+This value should not exceed the number of Kafka servers in the cluster.
+Let's set that to `3` for now.
-    --partitions **Partition count:** Partitions are the units of scalability.
+- <b> partitions </b> : Partitions are the units of scalability.
 Having multiple partitions allows you to distribute a topic across several brokers.
 Kafka only guarantees ordering within a partition.
-    --replication-factor **Replication factor:** This specifies how many copies of the data are kept in the cluster.
-This value should not exceed the number of Kafka servers in the cluster.
-Let's set that to `3` for now.
-    - **Configurations:** [Some configurations](https://kafka.apache.org/documentation/#topicconfigs) can be applied per topic.
+- <b> config </b> : [Some configurations](https://kafka.apache.org/documentation/#topicconfigs) can be applied per topic.
 If not specified, the broker defaults are used.
-    - bootstrap.servers is a comma-separated list of host and port pairs that are the addresses of the Kafka brokers in a "bootstrap" Kafka cluster that a Kafka client connects to initially to bootstrap itself.
+- <b> topic </b> : A topic is referred by its name.
+It has to be unique within a cluster.
+Valid characters are alphanumerics plus a few symbols (`.`, `_` and `-`).

 Let's create our first topic.
 In a terminal, run the following command:

 ```sh